Elena Morozova

 From private desert safaris to helicopter tours of the Palm — a complete guide to experiencing Dubai at its most extraordinary.

 Dubai is the world's most ambitious city — a place that has transformed desert into skyline within a single generation.
 For the luxury traveler, it offers a concentrated hit of superlatives: the world's tallest building, the world's largest mall, the world's deepest swimming pool, and some of the world's most theatrical dining.
+I spent two weeks in Dubai last winter and was genuinely surprised by how much substance I found beneath the spectacle.

 When to Visit Dubai